 When we made the leap of faith to homeschooling in 2010, I barely knew what a blog was.
 Ravenous for information about how children learn at home, I devoured every book I could find on the subject.
-I savoured every page of the wonderful Homeschooling-Ideas website.
-I even had Home Education Magazine shipped from the US.
+I savoured every page of the Homeschooling-Ideas website.
+I even had Home Education Magazine, back when it existed in paper form, shipped from the USA.

 But I didn’t know about the abundant source of inspiration, support and practical wisdom provided continuously by real life parents sharing their homeschooling experiences on their blogs.

 In retrospect, it was like I was content looking at the posters pinned to the outside of a door, without having any inkling that the door was the entrance to the best library/science lab/art studio/playroom I’d ever known.
 Until, one day, I happened to lean on the door – and glimpsed the treasures within.

 One of the first blogs I discovered was Weird Unsocialized Homeschoolers.

 Each Friday I would eagerly visit Kris’s Weekly-Wrap Up and add dozens of blogs to my online treasure trove (aka Google Reader).

 I will always be grateful to those wise, kind bloggers who, without even knowing of my existence, lovingly held my hand through that first wobbly year after I took my children out of school.
 (I know they didn’t know I existed because back then I wouldn’t have dared leave a comment, even if I’d known how.)

 It wasn’t until I discovered that a real-life homeschooling friend blogged that it occurred to me that real people (even British people!) had blogs too.
 With the help of my lovely tecky husband I created Navigating By Joy.

 For two years I wrote solely for the pleasure of writing, with no thought that anyone might be reading my words.
 Here’s my very first (very short) post.